rgeraldes24/solc/docs/contracts/functions.rst

   This enabled state modifications in ``view`` functions through the use of invalid explicit type conversions.
-  By using  ``STATICCALL`` for ``view`` functions, modifications to the state are prevented on the level of the EVM.
+  By using  ``STATICCALL`` for ``view`` functions, modifications to the state are prevented on the level of the ZVM.

 .. index:: ! pure function, function;pure